 In some cases, if you use tactic #1, a valuable area of text might get cut off since it is too close to the edges.
 Tactic #2 may not work since the background is not a solid color.

-If this occurs, you can increase the canvas area then use the transform tool.
+If you are stuck in either scenario, you can increase the canvas area then use the transform tool.
 Highlight the edges of the graphic then pull that area to cover the new canvas area.
 The more area you can grab with the tool, the less noticeable the stretching.
 (After selecting an area, click Edit –> Transform or Command T)

 Tactic #4 – Combination of tactics #1 to #3